-If you're considering getting a new restaurant point-of-sale system, you've likely heard of SpotOn, alongside Square, Toast, Clover, and others.
-A favorite among restaurant operators, SpotOn is a fast-growing POS and business software company, known for its easy-to-use technology and personalized support.
-Of all the Square competitors, SpotOn is the highest-rated for restaurants.*
+If you're considering getting a new restaurant point-of-sale system, you've likely heard of SpotOn alongside Square, Toast, Clover, and others.
+A favorite among restaurant operators, managers, and staff alike, SpotOn is one of the leading software and payments companies in the field.
+While both Square and SpotOn offer comprehensive cloud-based point-of-sale solutions for restaurants, SpotOn Restaurant POS scores higher in real user reviews* across several categories thanks to its tremendous value, ease-of-use, and personalized support.

 Let’s take a look at SpotOn vs Square to see how they stack up so you make an informed choice for your restaurant.